South West Eye Health information

-General Ophthalmic Services and Optical Voucher Scheme Guidance can be found by clicking here Making Accurate Claims This Guide has been produced by the Association of Optometrists and will help you with common questions relating to all Optical Vouchers.
+General Ophthalmic Services and Optical Voucher Scheme Guidance can be found in the Making Accurate Claims in England 2022 Guide.
+This Guide has been produced by the Association of Optometrists and will help you with common questions relating to all Optical Vouchers.
 The area team uses this guidance when answering questions that we receive from our contractors to ensure a consistent message is being relayed.

 - Vouchers at a Glance

 For guidance on the most up to date voucher values and GOS eyesight test minimum intervals please refer to the latest edition of Vouchers at a Glance (June 2018); copy is available by clicking here Vouchers at a Glance